Galactica-corp/galactica-monorepo/packages/cross-chain-replication-service/README.md

 - **Event Monitoring**: Listens for `zkCertificateAddition` and `zkCertificateRevocation` events on the source registry
 - **Automatic Relay**: Automatically calls `relayState()` on the RegistryStateSender contract when events are detected
+- **Threshold-Based Relaying**: Configurable thresholds for immediate vs delayed relay based on change magnitude
+- **Delayed Relay**: Small changes are automatically relayed after a configurable delay to ensure no state is lost
+- **Multi-Sender Support**: Can monitor multiple RegistryStateSender contracts simultaneously
-- **Configuration**: Environment-based configuration for easy deployment
+- **Configuration**: Environment-based and JSON-based configuration for easy deployment
 - **Fault Tolerant**: Includes error handling and logging for production use

 ## Prerequisites